ftrackhq/ftrack-connect-maya-publish/doc/overview.rst

     to import using the current version of the :term:`import dialog`.
 To publish a `Camera` and allow import choose `Camera` asset type when publsihing, for `Geometry` choose `Geometry` and so on.
+*   Publishing happens through the ftrack-python-api so no location plugins for the legacy api will be picked up.
+This also affects how things can be imported from the :term:`import dialog` since it is still using the legacy api.
+Longterm we will refactor the :term:`import dialog` to use the ftrack-python-api while providing a compatibility layer.
+For now publish/import workflow requires the Centralised storage scenario or another location that is available in both api clients.

 Below is a list of limitations in regards to the Developer / TD aspect of the tools that is likely to be solved before the final release: